sravanskumar03/my_repo/README.md

     return result_df

 # Example usage
-table_names = ["table1", "table2", "table3"]  # Replace with your actual table names
+table_names = ["glu_bi_preissu.webpd.t_cobusinessinfo"]  # Replace with your actual table names
 result_df = max_import_dt_per_table(table_names)
 result_df.show()
 ```

-This function takes a list of table names, iterates through each table, and creates a DataFrame containing the table name, maximum `import_dt` value, and count of records with that maximum value.
-Please replace the `table_names` list with your actual table names.
+This code attempts to find the correct `import_dt` column case-insensitively and should handle variations in column names more gracefully.
+Adjust the `table_names` list with your actual table names.
+If the issue persists, please provide more details about the error for further assistance.